vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 I spent a bunch of time on house cleaning (bathtub scrubbing) which used up my time and energy quota for exercise, so I am skipping jogging, hand gripper exercise, and breath holds today.

+## 2024-05-20: couldn't go jogging due to time constraints

+I wasn't able to go jogging due to a confluence of things coming up one after the other.
+I therefore also skipped strength exercises (the 3-day mark since the last strength exercises was coming up).